Iran national football team: Early years

 The Iranian Football Federation was founded in 1920.
-In 1926, Tehran XI (selected players from Tehran Club, Toofan F.C, and Armenian Sports Club) traveled across the border to Baku, Soviet Union; this was the first away football match for an Iranian team.
+In 1926, Tehran XI (selected players from Tehran Club, Toofan, and Armenian Sports Club) traveled across the border to Baku, Soviet Union; this was the first away football match for an Iranian team.
 This Tehran Select team is the predecessor of Iran's national football team.

 The first match that Team Melli played was on 23 August 1941, away at Kabul in a 1–0 win against British India while Iran's first FIFA international match was on 25 August 1941, away at Afghanistan.

-Iran won three Asian Cups in 1968, 1972, and 1976, the latter being their most recent Asian Cup win.
-In 1978, Iran made its first appearance in the World Cup after defeating Australia in Tehran.
+Iran along with its Golden Generation of players such as Parviz Ghelichkhani, Ali Jabbari, Ali Parvin, Nasser Hejazi, Gholamhossein Mazloumi, and Homayoun Behzadi Won Three AFC Asian Cups in 1968, 1972, and 1976, the latter being their Most Recent Asian Cup Win.
+In 1978, Iran made its first Appearance in the FIFA World Cup after defeating Australia in Tehran.
 They lost two of three group stage matches against the Netherlands and Peru, and only earned one point by drawing Scotland, in a match that saw Iraj Danaeifard cancel out an own goal scored by Andranik Eskandarian for a score of 1–1.